 Array along Curve is to make the selected objects copy and array along a curve.
 During the array, the objects can be zoomed in and zoomed out to design patterns like microtext.
 The effect of Array along Curve is shown in the graphic below.

 The procedure of Array along Curve is shown as follows.

-- 1) Select the object to be copied (one or more). - 2) If Array along Curve dialog box is not opened, select Effect > Array along Curve in the menu.
+If Array along Curve dialog box is not opened, select Effect > Array along Curve in the menu.
 The Array along Curve dialog box pops up.